Gary Usher

 Gary Lee Usher (December 14, 1938 – May 25, 1990) was an American rock musician, songwriter, and record producer, who worked with numerous California acts in the 1960s, including the Byrds, the Beach Boys, and Dick Dale.
-Usher also produced fictitious surf groups or hot rod groups, mixing studio session musicians with his own troops (Chuck Girard, Dick Burns and others).
-These bands included the Super-Stocks, with the hot-rod song "Midnight Run", and the Kickstands.
+Usher also produced fictitious surf groups or hot rod groups, mixing studio session musicians with his own associates (including Chuck Girard and Dick Burns).
+These bands included the Super Stocks (with the hot-rod song "Midnight Run"), the Kickstands, the Hondells with their No. 9 US pop single "Little Honda", and Sagittarius.

+The Ghouls and Dracula’s Deuce

+In 1964, Gary Usher, already known for his work in surf and hot rod music, ventured into the world of horror-themed novelty music with a studio project known as The Ghouls.
+Rather than being a formal band, The Ghouls were a studio ensemble under Usher's direction, primarily recorded as a one-off for the album Dracula's Deuce.
+The record blended surf rock with horror-comic themes and featured a mix of instrumental and vocal tracks.
+Each song leveraged macabre humor, with pun-filled titles like "The Little Old Lady from Transylvania" and "Be True to Your Ghoul," offering satirical nods to contemporaneous hits by Jan and Dean and the Beach Boys.

 Death

-Usher died of lung cancer at his home in his hometown of Los Angeles, California, on May 25, 1990 at the age of 51.
+Usher died of lung cancer at his home in his hometown of Los Angeles, California, on May 25, 1990, at the age of 51.
+He was survived by his wife Sue, three sons and a daughter.